What Is Physics Education Research?

 Can this readily available data, amassed over the years, not just with IITs but BITS and other universities be used to do research on what are the popular misconceptions – why students get answers wrong, etc?
 Are there AI / ML tools that can help in this research?
 Will JEE and NEET data (without student’s identification ofcourse) be made available for researchers?

 Many years ago, a Director of a science institute advised me – “dont get into PER, it has no value”.
 I dont know.
 The fact is he was probably right.
 Most universities donot recognize a PhD in Physics with Education Research (PER) for teaching posts.
-Which is strange, because as a physics teacher your job is to be in lab and class and teach – not do research.
+Which is strange, because as a physics teacher your job is to be in lab and class and teach – not do only research.
 Encourage physics education and physics education research.
-And not just physics, but also math, chemistry and other sciences.
+And not just in physics, but also math, chemistry and other sciences.

 The next generation of physics learners will not benefit by the existing ways of teaching physics.
 There must be a radical change in what is taught, and how it is taught.
 Experiential learning must be mandatory and will make the subject more interesting.
 How physics must be taught can be learnt by exploring how students learn physics and by adapting our teaching appropriately.
 Physics will play a central role in the technology-centred society from now on and so it is important that we first research how physics is understood and then how to teach this subject.